KnapsackPro/docs.knapsackpro.com/_posts/2020-01-19-uri-escape-is-obsolete-percent-encoding-your-query-string.md

 ## How to fix it?

 Since I haven't found an existing solution that would, when given a whole-URI string, interpret distinct components and apply different escaping rules in a desired way on its own, my advice is to encode different components separately.
 The most common (and most sensitive) use-case is probably encoding of the query string in the `query` component, so I'll focus on this case.
-And Ruby's `URI` module itself provides two handy methods that will help as achieve just that!
+And Ruby's `URI` module itself provides two handy methods that will help us achieve just that!

 ## Percent-encoding your query string